AxiansITSecurity/Restsh/docs/Tutorials/F5DO.rst

 .. hint::

-   The schema available on GitHub is outdated, and the only way to obtain an up-to-date version is by extracting it directly from the RPM or from an installed F5 system.
-Restsh includes the ``f5.do.schema`` function, which allows you to download the schema from the package installed on your F5.
+   The schema available on GitHub is outdated.
+An up-to-date schema can be downloaded from MyF5.

 **Example: onboarding.json**